janbodnar/Python-Datovy-Analytik-Skolenie/sql.md

+## DDL & DML
+**Data Definition Language (DDL)** and **Data Manipulation Language (DML)** are two types
+of sublanguages used in SQL for different purposes:

+1. **DDL (Data Definition Language)**: DDL is used to define the structure of the database.
+It deals with database schemas and descriptions of how the data should reside in the database.
+The main DDL commands in SQL include:

+- `CREATE` - to create a database and its objects like table, index, views, stored procedure, function, and triggers.
+- `ALTER` - alters the structure of the existing database.
+- `DROP` - deletes objects from the database.
+- `TRUNCATE` - removes all records from a table, including all spaces allocated for the records.
+- `RENAME` - renames an object.

+3. **DML (Data Manipulation Language)**: DML is used to manipulate the data itself.
+It deals with data manipulation and includes most common SQL statements.
+   The main DML commands in SQL include:

+- `SELECT` - retrieves data from one or more tables.
+- `INSERT` - inserts data into a table.
+- `UPDATE` - updates existing data within a table.
+- `DELETE` - deletes all records from a table.
+- `MERGE` - UPSERT operation (insert or update).

+In summary, `DDL` is used for defining the structure of the database, while `DML` is used for manipulating
+the data within that structure.

 ## CREATE TABLE

 `PRIMARY KEY` is a column or a group of columns used to uniquely identify a row in a table.
 The primary key